asazez/asazez/README.md

-They are mini-game homeworks i did in college, including ataxx and lost king tour.
+These are mini-game homeworks i completed in college, including ataxx and lost king tour.